 Kansas Jones has it all: class president, varsity swim team, straight-A student, a future at MIT.

-Then one misstep results in an unplanned pregnancy that threatens to take all her dreams away.
+Then one misstep results in an unplanned pregnancy—threatening all her hopes and dreams.

 Catalyst by Laurie Halse Anderson